LiuLan2001/MTL-SV/README.md

-# Official Code Repository for EuroVis 2026 paper MTL-SV

-This repository contains the official implementation of the EuroVis 2026 paper:
+# Official Implementation of the EuroVis 2026 Paper

 **Volume Data Reconstruction and Uncertainty Quantification in an Implicit Neural Representation via Multi-Task Learning**